zanahmad/personal-site/content/project/_index.md

 ---
-title: A Project Portfolio To Grow
+title: Research
-description: "Give your projects a place to live online."
+description: "Here are a list of research topics I am interested in.
+Click any of the links to see more about any particular subject. "
 author: "The R Markdown Team @RStudio"
 show_post_thumbnail: true
 show_author_byline: true